Spirit Cave (Thailand)

 Spirit Cave (ถ้ำผีแมน, Tham Phii Man) is an archaeological site in Pang Mapha district, Mae Hong Son Province, northwestern Thailand.
-It was occupied 12,000 to 7,000 uncalibrated radiocarbon years ago by prehistoric humans of the Hoabinhian culture.
+It was occupied for four brief periods between 12,000 to 7,000 uncalibrated radiocarbon years ago by prehistoric humans of the Hoabinhian culture.
+The site was once presented as evidence for the early development of agriculture, but this is now deprecated.

-Location
+Location and description

 The site is situated at an elevation of 650 m above sea level on a hillside overlooking a small stream.
 It was excavated in the mid-1960s by Chester Gorman.
 The Salween River, one of Southeast Asia's longest rivers, flows less than 50 km to the north.
 Two other significant nearby sites are the Banyan Valley Cave and the Steep Cliff Cave.